vivesweb/cli-math-ml-table/README.md

  *cli-math-ml-table.class.php* -> **Master class**.
 This file is the main file that you need to include in your code.

  *cli-math-ml-table-cell.class.php* -> **Child class**.
-This file has operations on individual cells.
+Operations on individual cells.
 Is included in cli-math-ml-table.class.php.

  *example.php* -> **Code with example use of the class**